 We expect to finance our cash needs and fund our operations through existing cash and cash equivalents, including the net proceeds from the PIPE investment.
-We also have the ability to raise additional capital, including through borrowings under the Revolving Credit Facility pursuant to which we can borrow up to an initial amount of \$167.5 million or through the sale or issuance of equity or debt securities, including up to \$300 million pursuant to the committed equity financing with B. Riley Principal Capital II.
-See "Committed Equity Facility" and "Risk Factors-Risks Related to the Offering" for more information on the committed equity financing and related risks, "- Indebtedness" for a description of the Revolving Credit Facility.
+We also have the ability to raise additional capital, including through borrowings under the Revolving Credit Facility pursuant to which we can borrow up to an initial amount of \$167.5 million or through the sale or issuance of equity or debt securities, including up to \$300 million pursuant to the committed equity financing with B. Riley Principal Capital II as described in the section titled "Risk Factors-Future offering of debt or equity securities may adversely affect the market price of our Class A Ordinary Shares" included in this prospectus.
 The ownership interest of our shareholders will be, or could be, diluted as a result of sales or issuances of equity or debt securities, and the terms of any such securities may include liquidation or other preferences that adversely affect the rights of our Class A ordinary shareholders.
 We intend to support our liquidity and capital position by pursuing diversified sources of funding, including debt financing, equity financing, or new securitization vehicles, to provide committed liquidity in case of prolonged market uncertainty.